-Recent victories for LGBTQ rights have gone faster than most people imagined possible.
-Yet the accompanying rise of gay 'normality' has been disconcerting for activists with radical sympathies.
+While victories for LGBTQ rights have proceeded more quickly than most people imagined possible, they are under increasing attack from the Right.
+And the accompanying rise of gay 'normality' has been disconcerting for activists with radical sympathies.
 In Warped: Gay Normality and Queer Anti-Capitalism, Peter Drucker shows how the successive 'same-sex formations' of the past century and a half have led both to the emergence of today's 'homonormativity' and 'homonationalism' and to ongoing queer resistance.

 Here we present an excerpt from the book's introduction:

 Over the past forty years, lesbian/gay/bisexual/transgender (LGBT) movements over much of the world have gone from strength to strength, victory to victory, to an extent that would have seemed almost unimaginable at the time of the 1969 Stonewall rebellion.
 The fact that same-sex sexual acts are now legal in all but a minority of countries may not seem out of line with global trends since the Second World War.
 But given the furious opposition that the first anti-discrimination laws provoked only a few short decades ago, the fact that the UN Human Rights Council in 2011 by majority vote endorsed protection of sexual minorities is a milestone.
 The fact that legal recognition of same-sex partnerships has been won or is being seriously considered not only in Denmark, post-apartheid South Africa and Argentina, but even in Britain, Iowa and Nepal, and that federal benefits have been won by same-sex married couples in the US, surely exceeds almost anyone’s expectations.
 By comparison with the 1960s and 1970s, when gay liberation ‘touched very few’, as John D’Emilio has observed, beginning in the 1990s ‘the world turned’ for millions of LGBT people.